 Minn.
 Stat.
-CHARTER SCHOOLS Workpap Section Yes No Reference § 118A.03, C. Collateral pledged must equal at least ten percent more than the uninsured subd.
-3 and unbonded amount on deposit.
+Section CHARTER SCHOOLS Yes No Workpape Reference § 118A.03, subd.
+3 C. Collateral pledged must equal at least ten percent more than the uninsured and unbonded amount on deposit.
 The depository may, at its discretion, furnish both a bond and collateral aggregating the required amount.
 If a bond was used or standby letters of credit issued by Federal Home Loan Banks were pledged, was the amount of excess deposit less than or equal to the amount of the bond or standby letters of credit?
 2. If other collateral was pledged, was the amount of collateral at least ten percent more than the uninsured amount on deposit?
 [12 U.S.C. § 1823(e)] D. Assignment [Federal Statutory Requirements] Was the written assignment approved by the depository's board of directors or loan committee?
 2. Was the assignment an official record of the depository?
 Part VI.
 Public Investments § 118A.05, subd.
 2 A. Were all repurchase agreements and reverse repurchase agreements only entered into with: a financial institution qualified as a depository of public funds; 2. any other financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000; 3. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or 4. a securities broker-dealer licensed pursuant to chapter 80A, or an affiliate of it, regulated by the Securities and Exchange Commission and maintaining a combined capital and surplus of \$40,000,000 or more, exclusive of subordinated debt? § 118A.06 B. Are all investments held in safekeeping?
 If so: 1.
 Is the government entity's ownership of all securities in which the fund is invested evidenced by written acknowledgments identifying the securities by the names of the issuers, maturity dates, interest rates, CUSIP numbers, or other distinguishing marks?
-2. Were investments, contracts, and agreements held in safekeeping with: a. a Federal Reserve Bank; b. any bank authorized under the laws of the United States or any state to exercise corporate trust powers, including, but not limited to the healt for each in the invest, and in the law of the United States or any state to exercise corporate trust powers, including, but not limited to the law of the United States or any state to exercise corporate trust powers, including the law of the United States or any state to exercise corporate trust powers, including the law of the United States or any state to exercise corporate trust powers, including the law of the United States or any state to exercise corporate trust powers, including the law of the United States or any state to exercise corporate trust powers. c. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or
+Were investments, contracts, and agreements held in safekeeping with: a. a Federal Reserve Bank; b. any bank authorized under the laws of the United States or any state to exercise corporate trust powers, including, but not limited to, the bank from which the investment is purchased; c. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or I